Good people doing great work!

 Tomoko Regan graduated from Waseda University with a degree in English and a teaching credential for English.
 She taught at Shibuya Makuhari High School in Singapore and Shibuya Jr. and Sr. High School in Tokyo, where she led international field trips to England.
 She was a volunteer interpreter for The Tamagawa School guest families at The Harker School.
 She has traveled much of the world and is mother to three, bilingual, bicultural children.
 Tomoko Sensei is cofounder and a teacher in the Japanese program.

 Yasushi Sato graduated from Juntendo University.
 He is a judo expert of the fifth dan and a coach to Olympic judo wrestlers.
 He taught at Egodgawa Toride High School and is a senior administrator at Shibuya Jr. and Sr. High School.
-Satoh Sensei serves on the advisory board.
+Satoh Sensei is an educational consultant for curriculum and administration in the Japanese program and partner for a future school in Tokyo.

 Yasuko Tsuruike started playing basketball when she was a middle school student.
 This led her to a basketball career at Hitachi, Ltd – Totsuka, one of the top Women’s Japan Basketball League teams in Japan.
 After she retired from her basketball, she continued to work at Hitachi, Ltd. After, she decided to go to San Diego and learn a different culture and English for 10 months.
 After returning to Japan, she taught computer classes from 1st to 6th grade students as a part-time instructor in Osaka which she found very interesting.
 She decided to earn a teaching credential at Bukyo University, Kyoto Japan.
 Yasuko worked as a full-time teacher in Osaka Prefecture public elementary school appointed by Osaka Board of Education in Japan for 10 years.
 She is now so delighted to be at Springbridge International School where all of our students learn Japanese education and culture.
 With her professional experience, she is hoping to encourage all of her students to have a variety of expression, thought and application through learning and playing with his or her own smile.
 Yasuko Sensei is an administrator and teacher in the Japanese program.